nju33/pupa-tag/README.md

 // 'select * from foo where id = 123'
 ```

-Also can divide it into serveral. and they are could use in the parent template literal.

-In the below example which use the `whereBy` as `function`.
+You could divide into serveral contents.
+For example in the below, sentence after the `where` is allocated as the `whereBy` variable.

 ```ts
 const whereBy = pupaTag<{id: number}>`where id = {id}`;